voghDev/dagger2-clean-mvp-example/README.md

 Desirable TODOs

-* A better Thread management to do heavier operations outside the UI Thread
+- [ ] A better Thread management to do heavier operations outside the UI Thread
-* RecyclerViews+Renderers2.0, Fragments, Material, CustomViews...
+- [ ] RecyclerViews+Renderers2.0, Fragments, Material, CustomViews...
-* More DataSources like parse, Google Cloud, Azure, protobuf...
+- [ ] More DataSources like parse, Google Cloud, Azure, protobuf...
+- [X] Some tests

 Developed By
 ------------